isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 There is an argument for insulating code from declarations and macros in header files by `#including` headers *after* the code we want to protect
-(as in the example labeled "bad").
+(as in the example labeled “bad”).
 However

 * that only works for one file (at one level): Use that technique in a header included with other headers and the vulnerability reappears.
-* a namespace (an "implementation namespace") can protect against many context dependencies.
+* a namespace (an “implementation namespace”) can protect against many context dependencies.
 * full protection and flexibility require [modules](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/n4592.pdf).
 [See also](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0141r0.pdf).